 Remedies to Solve Sex Trafficking, as Narrated by the Films: The Nefarious film is reticent to suggest remedies to address sex trafficking throughout much of the film.
 In the section about Cambodia, rescue is the only remedy identified, and this is only alluded to briefly.
 This remedy was suggested in the context of a rescue story by the Christian NGO leader in Cambodia featured in the film.
 The final nine minutes of the film, however, focus on framing God and conversion to Christianity as the remedy for sex trafficking (Nolot 2020b, 83:07-92:20).
 The ideas of following Jesus and Christianity as a better way of life and conversion to Christianity as a method of solving the problems facing both trafficked women and men responsible for trafficking women emerge over these last few minutes of the film.
 To emphasize this framing, people featured earlier in the film reappear at the end to share their conversion experiences.
-After a few people from the film tell their redemption stories, a popular Christian song about the remainder of the film:
+After a few people from the film tell their redemption stories, a popular Christian song about the redeeming power of God's love plays in the background and continues through the remainder of the film: